AkinAguda/app-universe/README.md

 Many frontend frameworks come with state management infrastructure that is coupled to the framework.

-`app-world` is designed to be used in any frontend application.
+`app-universe` is designed to be used in any frontend application.
 This makes it well suited those who want to be able to run their state related logic across multiple target platforms such as the web, mobile and desktop.

-With `app-world` you have a single `World` which holds your application `State`, as well your application's `Resource`s.
+With `app-universe` you have a single `Universe` which holds your application `State`, as well your application's `Resource`s.

 `Resource`s are typically used to interface with the outside world, such as to write to a file storage or to make an API request.